Look at nearly any device on the market today, and chances are, it's smaller than it was a decade ago.

 Like all components of a medical device, custom miniature sensors have to meet regulatory compliance measures for both performance and safety.
 For critical care applications, these standards are even more stringent.
 Remember: all it takes is one part of a device not meeting standards to render it out of compliance.

-Speak with on of our engineers today:
+Speak with one of our engineers today: